 MiFID II/MiFIR: Evolution and Revolution

-The MiFID II/MiFIR package has strengthened the EU regime for investor protection, and market transparency and efficiency.
+While building on the preexisting framework, the MiFID II/MiFIR package has strengthened the EU regime for investor protection, and market transparency and efficiency.
 The new rules have substantially affected the way banks and investment firms provide investment services and perform trading activities.
 The implications are remarkable both from a practical and a theoretical perspective.
-This course, taught by experts from practice and academia, will address the main aspects of MiFID II and MiFIR, also in the light of their initial impact.
+Whether at trading desks or at compliance departments, staff has to cope with a number of new requirements that foster the protection of the clients’ interests and the proper functioning of markets.
+As the academic analysis demonstrates, while building on the preexisting regime these requirements imply a radically innovative approach to financial markets regulation and supervision.
+This course, taught by experts from practice and academia, will give you a comprehensive overview of these main innovations in MiFID II and MiFIR, also in the light of their initial impact.

 - Overview of MiFID II and MIFIR: services, activities, instruments, players, markets.